Groupe Casino: The Internationalization of Casino Group (1976–1999)

-Merger between Casino Group and Rallye Group (1985 – 1991)
+The Merger between Casino Group and Rallye Group (1985–1991)

-In April 1985, Casino Group purchased the Company Cedis of Besançon which helped the Group develop in the East of France.
+In April 1985, Casino Group purchased the Company Cedis of Besançon, which helped the Group develop in the East of France.
 In April 1990, Casino took over the Compagnie Française d’Afrique Occidentale, La Ruche Méridionale d’Agen and SODIM and strengthened its implantation in the South of France.
 In October 1992, Casino Group, then managed by Antoine Guichard (grandson of Geoffroy Guichard), merged with the Rallye Group owned by Jean-Charles Naouri.
 Rallye brought Casino all of its distribution and catering activities.
 The Group was then present all over the French territory.
 At the end of this operation, Rallye owned 29% of the total capital of Casino Group.
 Antoine Guichard, the last family manager of Casino Group, did not want to give up the presidency of the company.
 The Rallye company was founded in 1945 by Jean Cam.
 Threatened by serious cash flow problems, it was bought back in 1991 by Jean-Charles Naouri and his investment company, Euris.

-Growth in France: affiliates and partnerships (1992 – 1997)
+Growth in France: affiliates and partnerships (1992–1997)

-In order to increase its presence in France, Casino Group continued its wave of acquisitions by signing many agreements with national distributors.
+To increase its presence in France, Casino Group continued its wave of acquisitions by signing many agreements with national distributors.
 Corse Distribution Group became affiliated with Casino in 1992.
 Many hypermarkets and supermarkets then became Casino stores.
 Between 1995 and 1996, Casino took majority ownership in the different companies of Corse Distribution, enabling the development of many new franchise names.
 In December 1996, Casino Group and Monoprix, branch of Galeries Lafayette, signed a partnership agreement for purchasing and logistics.
 Less than a year later, Casino supported Monoprix financially in the total acquisition of Prisunic's capital and became therefore, shareholder at 21.6% of the capital of this new Group.
 In September 1997, Casino Group took majority ownership in the Franprix and Leader Price brands and their network of 650 stores.

-Major changes in Casino Group’s shareholding (1997 – 1998)
+Major changes in Casino Group's shareholding (1997–1998)

 In 1997, after many months of stock-market battle, Jean-Charles Naouri, the Guichard family and employees of the Group rejected a hostile tender offer made by the Promodès distributor.
 Following a counter-bid, Jean-Charles Naouri became the majority shareholder of Casino Group in 1998.